Watch our Supporters Programme Video!

 The Supporters Programme is in line with Strategic Goals 1 and 3 of Connecting for Life: Goal 1: To improve the nation’s understanding of, and attitudes to, suicidal behaviour, mental health and wellbeing; Goal 3: To target approaches to reduce suicidal behaviour and improve mental health among priority groups.
 This programme is run to the highest standards of practice and service delivery and is underpinned by an evaluation framework as required by ‘Connecting for Life’.

-For Information on Ireland’s National Suicide Prevention Strategy use the link below:
+For Information on the National Suicide Prevention Strategy of Ireland use the link below:

 Exciting news!!!
 We are delighted to let you know that Headspace continues to support our work by providing us with a limited number of fully funded annual subscriptions to their Headspace app worth € 119.88 for anyone who attends our WRAP, Supporters and Eden Programmes.
 Headspace provides simple, practical and effective daily guided meditations straight to your phone, tablet, laptop or computer.
 Meditation has been shown to reduce daily stress and to promote subtle improvements in focus, attention and the ability to ignore distractions in life.
 There is also evidence that daily meditation increases compassion both for self and others.